 This is a question that I don’t often get, but I wish more people would ask!
 I always recommend that we meet in-person, if possible, at least one month in advance of the wedding date to iron out a timeline and shot list for your day.
 I also find it extremely helpful when couples create Pinterest boards for inspiration so I can get a sense of the vision and theme of the wedding.
 The more you share with your photographer, the better equipped they will be to knock it out of the park come wedding day!

 Interested in learning more?
-Visit the links below to read more blog posts, or to view recent wedding and engagement galleries!
+Visit the links below to read more blog posts, or check out the guide below!